Spectrum Analyzer with Waterfall Display and real-time audio processing

 the option to provide the 'unmodulated carrier' as auxiliary output, longer command strings,

-24-bit 'extended format' wave files, GPS (NMEA) decoder also through the soundcard,
+wave files with 24-bit integer and 32-bit floating point samples, GPS (NMEA) decoder also through the soundcard,

 input resampler optionally using the GPS PPS output for synchronisation,